 Here´s what you need to make this amazing dish:

-- Meat: you will need thin beef slices to make Rouladen.
+• Meat: you will need thin beef slices to make Rouladen.

 What cut of beef is best for Rouladen?
 Use top round beef roast (also called topside) for Rouladen.
 You can ask your butcher to cut it for you.
-You want long thin slices, about ¼ inches (6mm) thick, 6 inches (15 cm) long and 4 inches (10cm) wide.
+You want long thin slices, about ¼ inches (6mm) thick, 6 inches (15 cm) long, and 4 inches (10cm) wide.
 Thinly sliced flank steak or rump roast (silverside) would also work.
-Round beef roast will be sligthly more tender.
-This cut is also sometimes called “Milanesa”. - Bacon – is added for flavor and to add some fat to the Rouladen because the beef cut that is being used is rather lean.
-I prefer using thin-cut bacon for this recipe.
+The round beef roast will be slightly more tender.
+This cut is also sometimes called “Milanesa”.

-- Mustard – use German mustard if you can find it.
-If you can´t, you can also use Dijon mustard but don´t use American yellow mustard.
+• Mustard – use German mustard if you can find it.
+If you can’t, you can also use Dijon mustard but don’t use American yellow mustard.

-- Onions – any kind.
+• Onions – any kind.
 I used yellow onions.

-- Red wine – use and dry red wine that you like to drink.
+• Red wine – use and dry red wine that you like to drink.
 It shouldn´t be expensive but also don´t use the cheapest stuff that doesn´t taste good on its own.

-- Corn starch – is used to thicken the gravy.
+• Corn starch – is used to thicken the gravy.
 You can also use flour.
 Corn starch produces a gravy that is more translucent and flour produces a gravy that is more opaque.

-- Beef broth – good quality beef broth is the KEY to the most amazing gravy.
+• Beef broth – good quality beef broth is the KEY to the most amazing gravy.
 I´ve written more about it below where you can also find an easy recipe for homemade beef broth.

-- Carrot, celery, onion, garlic – flavor the broth.
+• Carrot, celery, onion, garlic – flavor the broth.

-How to make Rouladen step by step
+How to make Rouladen step-by-step

 STEP 1: Make the Rouladen:

-Place the meat slices on a wooden board, cover with plastic wrap and pound with a meat mallet until a little bit thinner than 1/4 inch (6mm) to create long and thin strips of meat.
+Place the meat slices on a wooden board, cover with plastic wrap, and pound with a meat mallet until a little bit thinner than 1/4 inch (6mm) to create long and thin strips of meat.
 While flattening the meat be gentle to not make any holes in the meat.

 STEP 2: Season the meat with salt and pepper on both sides.
 Spread a thin layer of mustard on one side of the meat.

-STEP 3: Place 1-2 slices of bacon on top (as much as will fit in a single layer, if you can fit 2 slices bacon side by side – use two pieces or cut them to fit).
+STEP 3: Place 1-2 slices of bacon on top (as much as will fit in a single layer, if you can fit 2 slices of bacon side by side – use two pieces or cut them to fit).

 Place 1-2 pickles (cut thicker ones in half lengthwise or 4 parts) and 1-2 tablespoons of diced onions on top of the bacon.

-STEP 4: Roll up the meat and secure with toothpicks or kitchen twine.
+STEP 4: Roll up the meat and secure it with toothpicks or kitchen twine.
 The rolls don´t need to be rolled very tightly, just enough for the meat to keep its rolled shape (if the mustard is leaking out, it will just flavor the gravy, it´s fine).

 STEP 5: Repeat with the remaining ingredients.